mickvangelderen/ezconf/readme.md

   index.js
 ```

-If you want, add a line `/config/` to your gitignore to ignore the config folderr.
+If you want, add a line `/config/` to your gitignore to ignore the config folder.

 *development-config.js*
 ```javascript